blukii/Developers/blukiiHub/doku_api_en.md

 # Customer documentation blukii Hub
-In this documentation the api functions of the blukiiHub are described.
+In this documentation the api functions of the blukii Hub are described.

 ## Push interface

-The blukii Hub received data of all blukiis and sends it to your configured server.
+The blukii Hub received data of all blukii Sensor Beacons or blukii Smart Beacons and sends it to your configured server.
 You must ensure that your server correctly interprets and processes the data from the blukii Hub.
 The data is sent from the blukii Hub via a HTTP POST or HTTP PUT interface in JSON format.
 The following is a structure of a JSON record.
-The structure of a data record depends on the hardware variant and the configuration of the blukii Sensor Beacon or Smart Beacon.
+The structure of a data record depends on the hardware variant and the configuration of the blukii Sensor Beacon or blukii Smart Beacon.
 In the example below, the following configuration was used:
 - blukii Hub
   - Serial number: SMAA9ET9WL
 - blukii Smart Beacon